Customizing with JavaScript

 K.use(form)This advanced method is used to change the current active form to the Form object provided.

 K.load(options)Asynchronously load an embedded form.
-See Using Subforms for more information.
+See Embedding Subforms into Forms for more information.

 Note: The K.ready() function is not the same as the ready function provided in the bundle customization object.
 This method is reserved and should only be called by Core Edition generated code.